Henkoglobin/100-days-of-code/log.md

 Today, I implemented the very basics for the app, including some "bootstrapping" code for Commands (which I wouldn't have to write if I used a framework like [MVVM Light](http://www.mvvmlight.net/)) and a service for navigation.
 I am quite proud of my `NavigationService` and might blog about it in detail in the following days.

 **Link to work:** None, unfortunately :(

+### Day 4: January 13, 2017

+**Today's progress**: Implemented a new service to locally save and load data in a Xamarin App.

+**Thoughts:**

+Today, I wanted to implement basic read/write facilities for the app which I will codename "Project SK" from now on.
+In Project SK, users are able to save notes, kinda like in a basic "Todo App".
+These notes will eventually be synced via a central server.
+For the moment, however, I decided to just test the interface and implement a service to store notes locally.

+Thankfully, I did not have to implement file access per-plattform (as I would normally have to).
+Instead, I was able to use the awesome [PCLStorage](https://github.com/dsplaisted/PCLStorage) library.

+**Link to work:** None, unfortunately :(